 SPIRITUALITY IN PHOTOGRAPHY AWARD 2020

-** SPIRITUALITY IN PHOTOGRAPHY AWARD 2019 WINNER - JONATHAN TALLON**
+** SPIRITUALITY IN PHOTOGRAPHY AWARD 2020 WINNER - ANDY LINDLEY**

-"Reaching for the light".
-Copyright 2019 - Jonathan Tallon.
+"Hope on the Horizon".
+Copyright 2020 - Andy Lindley.
 All Rights Reserved.

-** SPIRITUALITY IN PHOTOGRAPHY AWARD 2020 - OPEN for entries May 1st - September 1st **
+** SPIRITUALITY IN PHOTOGRAPHY AWARD 2021 - Will open for entries again next year **

 WIN: Up to £50 of books about spirituality!

-2020 will be the fourth consecutive year that the award has taken place.
+2020 was the fourth consecutive year that the competition has taken place.

 To enter the competition, you will need to submit (in digital form) a photograph that you have taken, and which demonstrates spiritual insight or inspiration.
 The photograph may be accompanied by a caption of no more than 100 characters (including spaces and hashtags), but no further explanation.
 The picture should be able to communicate by itself.
 Please be aware, any photograph containing an image of a person aged less than 16 years old will only be accepted for entry if the consent form is accompanied by a letter of agreement for the child’s image to be published, signed by the child’s legal parent or guardian.
 Entries can be sent to firstname.lastname@example.org.